Hyposmia: Epidemiology

 The National Health and Nutrition Examination Survey (NHANES) collected data on chemosensory function (taste and smell) in a nationally-representative sample of US civilian, non-institutionalized persons in 2012.
 Olfactory function was assessed on persons aged 40 years and older with an 8-item, odor identification test (Pocket Smell Tests, Sensonics, Inc., Haddon Heights, NJ).
 Odors included food odors (strawberry, chocolate, onion, grape), warning odors (natural gas, smoke) and household odors (leather, soap).
 Olfactory function score was based on the number of correct identifications.
 Prevalence (%) of anosmia/severe hyposmia (scores 0 to 3) was 0.3 at age 40–49 rising to 14.1 at age 80+.
 Prevalence of hyposmia (scores 4 to 5) was much higher: 3.7% at age 40–49 and 25.9% at 80+.
 Both were more prevalent in individuals of African descent than in those of Caucasian descent.

 Chemosensory data were also collected in a larger NHANES sample in 2013–2014.
 The prevalence of smell disorder (scores 0–5 out of 8 correct) was 13.5% in persons aged 40 years and over.
 If the same prevalence occurred in 2016, an estimated 20.5 million persons 40 and over had hyposmia or anosmia.
 In addition multiple demographic socioeconomic, and lifestyle characteristics were assessed as risk factors for diminished smell.
 In statistical analyses, greater age and male sex, coupled with either black and/or non-Hispanic ethnicity, low family income, low educational attainment, high alcohol consumption (more than 4 drinks per day), and a history of asthma or cancer were independently associated with a greater prevalence of smell impairment.

+Diagnosis

+Diagnosis of hyposmia is typically based on medical history and clinical evaluation.
+In some cases, standardized smell identification tests are used to assess a person's ability to detect and recognize odors.
+These tests help distinguish hyposmia from other olfactory disorders and may assist in identifying underlying causes.